AhmedTrb/PDF_highlight_extractor/README.md

 # PDF Highlight Extractor

 **PDF Highlight Extractor** is a Python-based desktop application that extracts highlighted text and comments from PDF files, organizes them, and outputs them into Markdown files.
-It's designed to make it easy for readers, students, and professionals to review and organize the highlights and notes they make while reading PDFs.
+It categorizes highlights based on color or user-defined criteria, making it easier to structure and review important insights.
+Additionally, the application extracts comment popups, which are particularly useful for reflecting on ideas found in books.
+By displaying the original highlighted text alongside the associated comment, users can seamlessly connect key passages with their thoughts, making the review process more effective for readers, students, and professionals.

 ## User Interface :
 <img src="https://github.com/user-attachments/assets/50adcde5-b5cc-466f-a0ad-d73f082382c0" width="600" />